 The following in particular are covered by the lump sum for operational expenditures of 12% or 6%, respectively:

 depreciation on investments, expenditures for energy procurement, car, rent, repairs, telephone, interest, tools, consumables, insurance policies, advertising, travel expenses, etc. Costs for tax consultancy can be deducted as special expenses.

 The lump sum is a net value, so no turnover tax may be deducted from the lump sum for operational expenditures.
-With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to deduct input tax, the non-deductible sales tax apportionable to the lump sum operational expenses is a cost factor and thus deductible from the income tax in addition to the lump sum.
+With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to an input tax deduction, the non-deductible sales tax apportionable to the lump sum operational expenditures is a cost factor and thus deductible from the income tax in addition to the lump sum.

 Apart from the lump sum, the following expenditures reduce the profit: